chadday/gtown/README.md

 pip install beautifulsoup4 --user
 ```

-#### Dependencies
+#### Install lxml and pyOpenSSL
-We'll also install some dependencies that are necessary for all of these packages to work together.
+We'll also install two other packages that are necessary for all of these packages to work together. [lxml](https://lxml.de/) processes xml and html in Python and is used by BeautifulSoup to parse. pyOpenSSL is used by requests and you can read more about it [here](https://pyopenssl.org/en/stable/introduction.html).
 ```
 pip install -U pyopenssl --user